MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Post-processing
 ^^^^^^^^^^^^^^^

 For each input file, two new files are created.
 One, named <original_filename>.equi.nc, contains model-equivalent values for direct comparison with observation data.
-The other, named <filename>.misfits.nc, contains model-observations misfits.
+The other, named <original_filename>.misfits.nc, contains model-observations misfits.
 "equi.nc" output files include two variables, mod_val and mod_mask.
 They are in the same format as the input files, thus obs_val and mod_val are directly comparable.
 The mask indicates missing model-equivalent values.